SoffanDD2480/assignment-3-CODE-COVERAGE/docs/report.md

 Identified requirements to test:

-- Valid input (Positive flow) so that we can reach the final return statement
-- Invalid Filter, raises exception
-- Invalid setting, raises exception
+- Sanitize the input
+- Generate the input dialog
+- If there's output, handle it too accordingly
+- For embeds, just send them back
-- No input data, return in the beginning of the function
+- Prettify the rest of the text, and send it back as result

 The tests added: